HarperDB/documentation/docs/reference/configuration.md

 HarperDB is configured through a [YAML](https://yaml.org/) file called `harperdb-config.yaml` located in the operations API root directory (by default this is a directory named `hdb` located in the home directory of the current user).

-All available configuration will be populated by default in the config file on install, regardless of whether or not it is used.
+All available configuration will be populated by default in the config file on install, regardless of whether it is used.

 ---

-## Using the configuration file and naming conventions
+## Using the Configuration File and Naming Conventions

 The configuration elements in `harperdb-config.yaml` use camelcase: `operationsApi`.